iohub/coLLaMA/README.md

 `Please compile the llama.cpp project by yourself, and follow the same startup steps.`

-## What is Cody?

-Cody is a free, open-source AI coding assistant that can write and fix code, provide AI-generated autocomplete, and answer your coding.

 ## Contributing

 All code in this repository is open source (Apache 2).